Visual Identity as an Advantage for Early-Stage Startups

 Once our Build team and partner stakeholders collectively agree on a viable business idea during our venture-building process to bring to market, the team:

-As some of these tasks are tackled, we work with founders to build their brand and visual identity foundation for their companies — a process that is nuanced, strategic, and critical to the success of startups we co-create with partners.
+As these tasks are tackled, we work with co-founders to build their brand and visual identity foundation — a process that is nuanced, strategic, and critical to the success of startups we co-create with partners.

 How brand positioning informs a startup's visual identity — and provides advantage